ConnorScrums/HexTool/README.md

 # 1. get inside the docs directory
 cd docs
+# 2. Clean out files that may or may not be in docs
+git clean -xdf

-# 2. Generate the rst files, that will build your html.
+# 3. Generate the rst files, that will build your html.
 # If you added something new and your functions are not showing up in the docs,
 # then run this command as well.
 sphinx-apidoc.exe -o .\source\ .. # Windows